 Children with galactosemia who have not received early treatment may show arrested physical and mental development and are particularly susceptible to cataracts in infancy or childhood.
 In severe cases, overwhelming infection can cause life-threatening complications, but mild cases present few symptoms and no serious impairment(s).

-Genetic diseases are determined by two genes, one received from the father and one from the mother.
-Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
+Recessive genetic diseases are determined by two genes, one received from the father and one from the mother.
+They occur when an individual inherits the same abnormal gene for the same trait from each parent.
 If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
 The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.

-Children with galactosemia should have a diet that contains lactose-free milk substitutes and other foods such as casein hydrolysates and soy bean products.
-Strict dietary restriction should be maintained until the child is at least 2 years old or preferably 6 years.
 A lactose tolerance test should NOT be administered to galactosemic children.
 Fortunately the body of an infant with galactosemia can synthesize galactolipids and other essential galactose-containing compounds without the presence of galactose in food.
 Therefore, satisfactory physical development is possible if a strict diet is followed.

-Appropriate treatment (i.e., antibiotic drugs) may be necessary to control infection.
+Appropriate treatment (i.e., antibiotic drugs) may be used to control infection.
 The emotional effects of the strict diet may require attention and supportive measures throughout childhood.
 Genetic counseling is recommended for families with children who have galactosemia.